Frank Mruk: Career

 He has consulted for the Rhode Island Office of Innovation, Goldman Sachs, Apple Computer and has served as President of numerous professional organizations including: The Rhode Island American Institute of Architects, the Metro New York International Association for Strategy Professionals, the NY Construction Specifications Institute and the Northeast Region of the Construction Specifications Institute.
 Frank was elevated to Fellowship in both the Strategic Planning Society (UK) and the American Institute of Architects.
 He is a licensed Architect in the U.S., a Chartered Architect in the U.K. and has been a frequent lecturer on the topics of design, strategy and innovation.
 He co-authored two of the world's largest and most influential standards for Competitive Advantage and Strategic Management, the Association for Strategic Planning's Strategic Planning and Strategic Management Body of Knowledge and its Certification Exam Study Guide and the Institute for Management Accounting's Certified in Strategy and Competitive Analysis program.

-He has been a vocal contributor to numerous efforts focused on the rethinking of suburbia, the profession and on issues of design practice.
+Dean Mruk has been a vocal contributor to numerous efforts focused on the rethinking of suburbia, the profession and on issues of design practice.
 Mruk is also known for his efforts on transforming the built environment via competitions, sustainability and resiliency efforts, and international urban interventions, including representing the U.S. at two major interdesigns: Sweden's City Move in 2009 and Mumbai's Humanizing the Metropolis in 2014.
 In 2015–2016, he worked on the restoration of Le Corbusier's Villa Stein outside of Paris with Judith Dimaio and NYIT students, assisting Pierre Antoine Gaiter, Chief Architect for the Monuments of France.
 He has been an organizer, contributor and speaker at numerous events: TEDx, DESIGNxRI, TEDxNYIT, TEDxFallRiver, TEDxUCONN and the TED Global Oxford conference in 2009.